 - The position must be non-training in nature.
 Training positions (for example, postdoctoral associates, medical residents, student employment) are by definition temporary, and unsuitable for permanent residence applications.

 When a department desires to assist or sponsor a foreign national in obtaining employer-sponsored permanent residence – either through the 3-step PERM (Labor Certification) process, outstanding faculty or researcher (EB-1B), or other criteria – and outside counsel will be retained by the University, the department must write a brief letter, memo, or email to the OGC (and copied to the employee) clarifying that the position meets the above criteria.
 The letter must also contain the same information listed for non-immigrant petitions (see above).

 For information about the permanent residence process and other visa applications, visit the USCIS website.

 Please note: Due to frequent budget cuts, some departments are forced to consider eliminating the position of an employee offered permanent residence.
 Please be aware that when you commit to the minimum three years of employment in this support letter, you must stand by that commitment of three years of employment.
 Failure to do so could result in a grievance being brought by the employee against your department disputing any layoff due to the fact that this letter committed to a minimum of three years of employment for them.

-The G-28 is a standard form signed by the University and gives outside counsel authorization to represent the University in the immigration matter.
-The OGC is the unit authorized to sign the G-28 form on behalf of the University.
+The G-28 gives outside counsel authorization to represent the University in the immigration matter and must be signed by the OGC.
 This is the only form the OGC signs in immigration matters.

-Before the G-28 form is executed by the University, outside counsel must complete and return the University’s standard internal Certification for Representation form.
-The exchange of these forms typically is handled directly through the OGC.
+Before the G-28 form is executed outside counsel must complete and return the University’s internal Certification for Representation form.
+This is handled directly through the OGC.

 - G-28: Must be signed by OGC